Implement a custom document file format to manage user interactions with files on different cloud storage providers.

 - iOS 11.3+

 This example illustrates how to use the document browser view controller.
 It registers a custom file format called Particles in the system, and allows the user to create new Particles documents on any of the user’s activated file providers.
-When the user chooses a document, the app presents an editor view, in which the document contents can be modified.
-Once the user is done with the modifications, the document is saved, and the user returns to the document browser view controller.
+When the user chooses a document, the app presents an editor view, where the user can modify the document’s contents.
+Once the user is done with the modifications, the system saves the file, and the user returns to the document browser view controller.